nicoursi/Vanets-ns3-fb/docs/SIMULATIONS_OUTPUTS.md

 1. **Alert Paths**: shows, starting from the source node all the path the alert message takes to reach all nodes.
 2. **Single Hops**: shows, for each hop, all the forwarders and the reached nodes
 3. **Network coverage**: Shows a map with red and green nodes.
-The first are nodes that never received the alert, the latter are the ones that received it.
+The former are nodes that never received the alert, the latter are the ones that received it.
-4. **Multiple Trasmissions**: shows for each transmission the node reached but a specific forwarder generating as many image files as the forwarders.
+4. **Multiple transmissions**: shows for each transmission the node reached but a specific forwarder generating as many image files as the forwarders.

 The scripts able to produce visualizations all share the same common parameters except some exception.
 They can process a single csv file, or a whole folder recursively.
 The outputs are released by default in the `./out/` folder from the executing path using the same folder structure as the source files.

-The scripts able to produce the above mentioned network visualization graps are located in `scripts/draw_coords/ and are:
+The scripts able to produce the above mentioned network visualization graphs are located in `scripts/draw_coords/ and are:

 ```plaintext
 scripts/